howderek/TigerAPI/docs/usecases.md

 ### Schedule/Events

 * Participants should be able to check schedule
-* Administrators should be able to add events and modify schedule
+* Administrators should be able to add events and modify/delete schedule

 ### Announcements/Notifications
 * Participants should be able to fetch announcements